Dorm Wars and Hysteria

 Student-Faculty Connect Dinner

-The annual Student-Faculty Connect Dinner is an event planned and organized by the Academic Vice President of Hinman College Council along with the assistance from our Faculty Master, and numerous Hinman residents.
+The annual Student-Faculty Connect Dinner is an event planned and organized by the Academic Vice President of Hinman College Council along with the assistance from our Collegiate Professor, and numerous Hinman residents.
 As the title of the event implies, the Student-Faculty Connect Dinner provides an awesome opportunity for students to connect with faculty outside the classroom, engage on a more personal level, and share a delicious meal.
 Students invite their professors, or faculty members, to a pot-luck style dinner where both Hinman residents and their invited guests each provide a dish for all to enjoy.
 The Student-Faculty Connect Dinner transforms the Hinman Success Center from a hub of academic success to a dining experience, filled with delectable dishes, captive conversation, and kindled kinship.
 Every year, this event continues to enhance the experience of our students and faculty by facilitating meaningful connections, which not only contribute to the success of our students, but to the larger ever flourishing campus environment.

 As one might gather from its name, Theme Week is a week-long tradition with a series of events pertaining to one central idea.
 This central idea always circles back to Hinman's focus on service.
 With that, this tradition is organized by a committee of Resident Assistants, along with the guidance of Professional Staff, and aims to raise funds and provide assistance to the greater Binghamton community in some way.
 Once the central theme is identified, the committee works to gather submissions from Resident Assistants within Hinman, as well as the Hinman College Council, for proposed events pertaining to the identified theme.
 Some past themes have included, "The Mind", highlighting various aspects pertaining to a healthy brain including nutrition and mental health; "Breaking New Ground", focusing on historically innovative individuals and inventions, as well as forth coming and current social, political, and technological innovations; and "Hinspirations", with each day having a designated inspirational quote and event aligned with its message.
 At the conclusion of Theme Week, the committee hosts a banquet, with all proceeds being donated to a selected organization or charity.
 Past recipients have included Hurricane Sandy Relief efforts, the Ronald McDonald House, Unicef, and a scholarship for local Binghamton High School graduates.
 This week serves as a true testament of how Hinman residents seek to serve and make an impact locally and globally.